Olivetti M19: Specifications

+To use a standard "full size" expansion card, an external expansion box could be attached to the left-hand side of the computer by four machine screws.
+This add-on was available in two different versions, one of which being able to provide power to the system in a colour monitor configuration, and this powered variant was bundled with Acorn's colour models.
+In a monochrome configuration using Olivetti's monitor, the system power was provided by the monitor, eliminating the need for a power supply and cooling fans inside the compact case of the machine.

 M19 based word processors

 In 1987 Olivetti introduced the word processor systems ETV 260 and ETV 500 based on the M19.
 While the ETV 500 was just a M19 accelerated to 8 MHz and equipped with two 3.5 inch 720 KB floppy drives, which used optionally an Olivetti ET series typewriter (usually a ET 112 or ET 116) as a serial-attached keyboard and daisy wheel printer, the ETV 260 was a fully-integrated word processor system with the M19 / ETV 500 accelerated mainboard mounted into a high speed 35 cps (characters per second) daisy wheel typewriter chassis, equipped with two 720 KB floppy drives or a single floppy drives plus an integrated 20 MB SCSI or MFM hard disk.

 Both systems, ETV 260 and ETV 500, ran MS-DOS 3 and booted directly into Olivetti's own word processor software SWS - Secretary's Work Station, which could be easy used by people already familiar with Olivetti's ET series typewriters and older CP/M based ETV word processor systems (like the ETV 240, 250 or 350).